Jean Jacques Nshobozwabyosenumukiza: National team career

-Wilson was selected for the Rwanda U-16 national team in 2015, and later also played for the U-18 team.
+Nshobozwabyosenumukiza was selected for the Rwanda U-16 national team in 2015, and later also played for the U-18 team.

-Wilson represents the Rwandan national basketball team.
+Nshobozwabyosenumukiza represents the Rwandan national basketball team.
 On 22 March 2021, Wilson broke the world record for most steals when he had 14 steals in a qualification game against South Sudan.
+He won a bronze medal at the 2023 FIBA AfroCan, Rwanda's first-ever podium finish at an international tournament.

 3x3 basketball

-On December 4, 2022, he won a bronze medal at the FIBA 3x3 Africa Cup and was named to the Team of the Tournament.
+On December 4, 2022, Nshobozwabyosenumukiza won a bronze medal at the FIBA 3x3 Africa Cup and was named to the Team of the Tournament.